Aerostation/DBI3LogConverter/README.md

 - Currently, missing GPS data records are simply dropped.
 The MAP display will simply show a potential straight line to the next data point.
 - Should some or all of the additional data fields be optional in the KML to reduce KML size?
 - The application will currently overwrite any existing output KML of the same name.
 What should it do?

+BUILD - The Windows 10 conversion to EXE is currently done with:
+ C:\Python27\Scripts\pyinstaller --workpath ..\build --distpath ..\dist DBI3cli